raedbaff/Readers-Paradise-backend/README.md

 # Books Backend

-A backend service for managing books, built with Python and Django.
+A backend service for managing books, built with Springboot

 ## Features